 Mediterranean Diet for Bodybuilding – Overview

 Is bodybuilding possible with the Mediterranean diet?
-The answer is, that depends on what your goal is.
-Although this question may seem complicated, we will make it clear in this article.
+The answer is that it depends on what your goal is.
+Although this question may seem complicated, we will clarify it in this article.

 How Mediterranean Diet Bodybuilding Works

-At first, it may be thought that the Mediterranean diet, which recommends eating less meat, is not very suitable for those who do high-intensity sports and try to build muscle.
+At first, it may be thought that the Mediterranean diet, which recommends eating less meat, is unsuitable for those who do high-intensity sports and try to build muscle.

 In reality, there is nothing complicated about the Mediterranean diet and bodybuilding.
 We mentioned that the main issue is what your goal is: